kalda-co/kalda/posts/2021/jan/do-i-have-to-be-lgbtqia.md

 Our LONG TEMM mission is to improve the mental wellbeing of the WORLD.
 To create supportive communities and connect people to support networks all over the world.
 If everyone ends up with a place like Kalda, we will all be connected, supporting each other on our journeys through life.
 IMAGINE!!!
 That will mean no more poverty, unwanted children, litter, or rainy days!!! (ok, maybenot that last one).
 BUT we are few.
 Kalda is the first step towards that, so if it isn't for you YET please don't despair, support what we are doing anyway and we will get to you I PRTOMISE <3

 # But what about LGBTQIA plus people who aren't out, or even don't have any friends.
-Surely, those are the people that might need counter the most???
+Surely, those are the people that might need counter the most?

 Absolutely.
 Great question.
 Thank you for your indignation there you are SPOT ON!!!
 We are here for those people.
 We hear those people.
 If you are those people we ARE here for you.